MikolajKolek/random-chess/OVERVIEW.md

 This package consists mainly of one class - `Bot`.
 It implements a connection with an external bot executable over the [UCI Protocol](https://backscattering.de/chess/uci/), allowing for easy use of practically any modern chess bot.

-The bot works very similarly to a real player, taking `GameObserver` and `GameInput` objects when it's starting playing a game, meaning that `LiveGame` can work exactly the same way with bots as it would with real players.
+The bot works very similarly to a real player, taking `GameObserver` and `GameInput` objects when it's starting playing a game, meaning that the `LiveGameController` can work exactly the same way with bots as it would with real players.

 ## Config